IsmailsGit/Docker-Learning/Containers and Docker Notes.md

 Large images can slow down deployments, it consumes more bandwidth and requires more storage.
 We will be learning how to optimise our docker file using multistage builds.

-What are multistage builds? - Multistage builds in docker allows you to use multiple from statements in your docker file.
+What are multistage builds? - Multistage builds in docker allow you to use multiple from statements in your docker file.
 The idea of a multi stage build using from statements is to use one stage to build your application and another much lighter stage to create the final image that you actually deploy.

 There's a part that requires all the dependencies to build the application, but all those dependencies are not then required in the actual final image.